 Where is the location?

 Salvation Army is another option for homeless shelters in Houston.
-This location is a men’s shelter.
+This location is primarily for men who are also veterans.

 How does intake work?